JackMuir1/cse15l-lab-reports/lab-report-week-5.md

 We create a second empty directory in the `government/Media` and run the search again.
 We see that it finds the empty file both in the working directory and recursively when searched from a parent directory.

 ## Third Option: -user
-The -user option will output all the files that owned by the user specified after the option
+The -user option will output all the files that owned by the user specified after the option.
+This is important when you have a file system with a lot of contributors.
+For example, you could find all the files you created in a group project, so you can weigh your contribution.

 ### Example 1
 ```